Incarceration in the United States: Health

 With rising levels of mass incarceration, the prison population faces significant health issues while incarcerated.
 Health surveys of inmates show that the prison population faces higher rates of chronic and infectious diseases, mental illness, and substance use disorders than the general U.S. population.
 Based on analysis of the 2002-4 Survey of Inmates in Local Jails, incarcerated individuals had higher rates of hypertension, diabetes, myocardial infarction, asthma, arthritis, cervical cancer, and hepatitis.
 The prison environment exacerbates chronic health conditions since they cannot be properly addressed and due to the stress of social isolation.
 In addition, low-income and POC populations are often more susceptible to poor health outcomes due to social determinants of health prior to incarceration such as poor nutrition, lower average levels of education, higher levels of community violence and drug use, and lower rates of healthcare access.

 The incarcerated population also has lower rates of health literacy.
 A 2016 study found that over 60% of patients had inadequate health literacy in a sample of formerly incarcerated individuals.
-According to the Health Resources & Services Administration, health literacy is the ability to obtain, process, and understand health information in order to make appropriate health decisions.
+According to the Health Resources & Services Administration, health literacy is the ability to obtain, process, and understand health information to make appropriate health decisions.
 In the incarcerated population, low health literacy is linked with decreased confidence in taking medications, increased likelihood of emergency department visits, and difficulty self-managing chronic health conditions.